outama-othmane/forum_api/README.md

 # Forum API
-> This is the forum API.
-It has been built using Laravel.

 ## Introduction
 Forum API is a delightfully simple discussion api for your website.
 It has been built using Laravel.